In my job, I meet some truly incredible people – it’s one of the things I love most about the work that I do.

 It’s no way for anyone to live but Charlotte isn’t planning to give up.

-As a parent, I always think that there is nothing I wouldn’t do to protect my child – thankfully the worst we have ever faced is the odd bout of sickness and a few playground rows.
+As a parent, I always think that there is nothing I would do to protect my child – thankfully the worst we have ever faced is the odd bout of sickness and a few playground rows.

 I can’t begin to imagine how Charlotte has managed to cope all these years.